gothinkster/realworld/README.md

 <img align="left" width="40" height="40" src="https://avatars1.githubusercontent.com/u/1323581?v=3&s=100">

-Cameron Chapman is a Software Engineer at Argus Health.
+Cameron Chapman is a Software Engineer at FanThreeSixty.
 He's an open source enthusiast and is helping to teach a local web development boot camp at Kansas University.